rgcgithub/regenie/docs/docs/options.md

 Masks will be generated for each domain
 (maximum of 8) in addition
 to a mask combining across all domains.
+Variants can only be assigned to a single domain for each set/gene.

 ##### Set list file